ZenVega/disarray_desnarler_docs/Readme.md

-# CCC macropad
+# DisArray Desnaler
+Congrats on getting your first own DisArray Desnarler.
+We are happy to have you here and help you to organise your Desktop

+your Schreibtischordnungsdienst

+## Soldering instructions
+--- Insert pdf here ------

 ## Installation

-### QMK Cli
+### Prepare: Install QMK
 This is just a quick recap.
 When you get stuck, check the official qmk documentation [here](https://docs.qmk.fm/newbs_getting_started)

 In order to get QMK installed on your system run 'python3 -m pip install qmk'
 Test if installation was successfull:
 'qmk --version'

 If you want to start from scratch look further down for [general instructions](#qmk-setup).
-In case you just want to flash your macropad - stay here.
+In case you just want to flash your macropad: stay here.

 ### Flash macropad
-If you want to work with the layout we provide clone this [repo] (https://github.com/ZenVega/qmk_for_macropad/tree/main) containing the firmware and the macropad layout and keymap.
+If you want to work with the layout we provide clone this [repo](https://github.com/ZenVega/qmk_for_macropad/tree/main) containing the firmware and the macropad layout and keymap.

-Or you use the cloned firmware and copy/paste the all keyboard config files in the equivalent folder.
+(Alternatively you use the cloned firmware and copy/paste the all keyboard config files in the equivalent folder.)

 To install all missing dependencies run:

 ```bash